kimtonyhyun/analysis/pca_ica/readme.md

+The PCA-ICA process has been broken down into substeps, for readability and modularity (for example, given a common PCA factorization of a movie, an ICA weight transformation matrix is sufficient to produce ICA pairs).

+### PCA

 `run_pca` will perform PCA on a movie, and save the result:
 - `compute_pca`: Carries out the actual PCA computation

+### ICA

 `run_ica` will perform ICA on PCA filter-trace pairs, and save the result:
 - `compute_spatiotemporal_ica_input`: Mixes the PCA filter-trace pairs according to the "spatiotemporal parameter" mu